Tribute: Eddie Sulik

 Sulik at the time of his baseball contract.

 Eddie Sulik seemed to have a talent for every endeavor he attempted.
-One of ten children, Sulik was born in October 1929 in Sagamore, Pennsylvania.
+One of ten children, Sulik was born on 2 October 1929 in Sagamore, Pennsylvania.
 At a young age his family moved to Stratford, Connecticut.
 Sulik did some arena boxing when he was around age 17.
 He played minor league baseball, under contract with the New York Yankees, on one of their "farm teams," the Kansas City Blues.
 He served in the military during the Korean War (stationed mainly in Alaska) and was honorably discharged as a corporal.
 But his passion was music.
 While on furlough during his time in the army, Sulik would play local honky-tonks and country & western bars, and he appeared live on Alaskan radio.

 When Sulik returned home, he worked construction by day and dedicated himself to his musical aspirations at night.
 He played locally (in and around Connecticut) while writing and promoting his music.
 During the 1950s, he often performed as singer and guitarist with the house band at Shorty Warren's Copa Club in Secaucus, New Jersey.
 In 1959, Sulik walked into the Columbia Records offices in Bridgeport, CT with a demo of his composition, "Loving and Losing."
 (The Columbia building stands now as "Columbia Towers" - condominiums.)
 Don Law, Johnny Cash's producer, met with Sulik and offered him a chance to record the "Loving and Losing" in Nashville.